jmdcal/parse_oncall/README.md

 }
 ```

 Using the resulting file as a nagios timeperiod config, we can set each contact to only receive notifications during their workhours + on-call hours.
+So the above file will be timeperiods.cfg.
+Here's an example of how to use that with the contacts.

 contacts.cfg:
 ```